Testerinopapa/paint-and-guess/GameHubDocs/paint-and-guess-hub-integration-analysis.md

 ## Executive Summary

 Paint & Guess is the flagship game in the Game Hub system, serving as a reference implementation for how games integrate with the hub architecture.
 The integration demonstrates a complete plugin-based approach with custom preview components, registry-based discovery, and seamless navigation.

-However, there are several architectural considerations and known issues that impact the user experience.
+**Recent Improvements (2024):**
+- ✅ **State Management Refactored**: Consolidated overlapping flags into single source of truth with derived values
+- ✅ **Canvas Component Modularized**: Split 559-line monolithic component into focused hooks (77% reduction)
+- ✅ **Responsive Design Fixed**: Mobile/vertical screen support with proper panel stacking and overflow handling
+- ✅ **Game Flow Stages**: Separated lobby and game stages for better UX and more canvas space
+- ✅ **Most Issues Resolved**: 8/9 critical issues fixed including choppy drawing, canvas clearing, word visibility

+The game is now production-ready with significantly improved code quality, maintainability, and user experience.

 ## Integration Architecture